meta-system-GmbH/bulma-calendar/README.md

 # How to build this fork locally

-node.js 16.x / npm 8.x is required; higher versions do not work currently.
+**Node.js 16.x / NPM 8.x is required to build!** Higher versions have problems with the build chain currently.
+Build dependencies must be updated; this is a future task.

 Run `npm install --legacy-peer-deps` to install dependencies.